 The hard part of regulatory compliance usually isn't the encryption or the access controls.
 It's the lifecycle.
 Who deletes what, when, under whose authority.
 What has to stay for audit.
 What has to go, and how you prove it went.

-We handle it with field-level sensitivity tags, controlled storage inside the platform, and retention or deletion rules that fire when a workflow completes.
+We handle it with field-level sensitivity tags, controlled storage inside the platform, and retention rules that fire when a workflow completes.
 Transaction card details drop once the payment settles.
 Temporary processing fields clear once the case moves on.
 Only what you genuinely need for audit or reporting stays behind.
-That's in line with where regulators are pushing on data minimisation.
+That sits with where regulators have been pushing on data minimisation.

 Against NAIC